The goal is to compare the "true" value of an investment with the current market value, and find investments that are mispriced.

 When the "true" value is lower than the current market price, an investment is "overvalued".
 This means meaning that price is too high, and investors should consider selling (or at least not buying).
 If the "true" value is higher than the current market price, an investor would say the investment was "undervalued", which is a buying opportunity.

 Warren Buffet's success with this type of analysis is well-publicized, and he is considered to be one of, if not the best fundamental investors.

-Dividing the current price by the earnings per share will give you the P/E Ratio.
-For example, go to the Yahoo!
+For instance, go to the Yahoo!
 Finance (Click here to open Yahoo!
 Finance in a new window) or Marketwatch (Click here to open Marketwatch in a new window) webpages and look up a quote for Microsoft (MSFT).